 Prevention of Stringhalt

-For this reason, prevention is better than cure.
 It is very important to assess your paddocks for signs of flatweed and remove this immediately.
-Plan a regular inspection especially after periods of rain.

-If your horse has experienced stringhalt, tell us in the comments below.
+Has your horse has experienced stringhalt?
+We’d love for your to share your experience in the comments below.
 How long did it take for them to recover?